A9 road (Scotland): History

-In July 2013, the Scottish Government announced a plan to install average speed cameras on the A9 between Perth and Inverness.
-This has been undertaken with an aim to reduce accidents and fatalities on the road, and was the second permanent average speed camera scheme in Scotland.
-Simultaneously, an increased speed limit for heavy goods vehicles from 40mph to 50mph was introduced to help mitigate driver frustration.
-The cameras became operational in October 2014.
-The A9 Safety Group claim that the cameras have had a "positive influence" on road users, with the number of drivers breaking the speed limit by over 10mph decreasing by 97%.
-Improvements to safety include at least 40% reduction in fatalities, and this has been attributed, at least in part, to a reduction in speeding, from 1 in 3 vehicles to just 1 in 15.

-A study in 2016 found that the dualling project would cost more to construct than it would bring in, including wider economic benefits.

-Plans to dual the A9 and A96 have been criticised by Patrick Harvie of the Scottish Greens, who has said the plans are incompatible with the Scottish Government's climate initiatives.

-The A9 runs through the site of the Battle of Killiecrankie.
-Expanding the road here will destroy some of the battleground.
-Transport Scotland say dualling the road will have "some impact" on the site.
+Improvements

+A9 dualling Perth to Inverness

+Announced in 2011, a project is underway to upgrade the remaining single carriageway sections of the A9 to a dual carriageway between Perth and Inverness.
+This started in 2015 and was due to be finished in 2025, but delays to the project meant that meeting the original deadline was going to be impossible and has been delayed to 2035.
+Only 11 out of 80 miles had been converted as of December 2023.
+In October 2024, preparatory works began on the six mile section between Tomatin and Moy.
+Full construction work began in early 2025 and due to finish in 2028.

+Hairpin turn

+In 2014, Transport Scotland has announced a plan to improve Berriedale Braes' hairpin turn.
+A fatal collision occurred on that turn in September 2014 due to brake failure from a lorry.
+One month earlier, a lorry caught fire, causing a 77-mile (123-km) diversion, though no one was hurt.
+The improved hairpin turn opened to traffic on 21 August 2020.

 Route

 The original starting section of the A9 between Edinburgh and Polmont no longer exists as such, having been reclassified over the years in a variety of ways; part of the original route between Kirkliston and Maybury no longer exists at all as the area is now part of Edinburgh Airport.
 The modern A9 begins at the M9 junction 5 (Cadgers Brae) on the outskirts of Polmont, just east of Falkirk, and continues through Falkirk itself and on though Larbert, Stirling and Bridge of Allan.
 It then becomes a primary route dual carriageway at the Keir Roundabout, just south of Dunblane, and continues north as a dual carriageway to Perth bypassing Dunblane, Blackford and Auchterarder.

 At Broxden Junction on the outskirts of Perth, the A9 meets the M90 motorway which carries traffic from Fife and the Forth Road Bridge.
-Broxden Junction is one of the busiest and most important road junctions in Scotland, with links to all seven Scottish cities.
+Broxden Junction is one of the busiest and most important road junctions in Scotland, with links to all eight Scottish cities.

 The section between Perth and Inverness is often cited as being the most dangerous section of the road, and regularly appears in lists of Scotland's most dangerous roads.
 This portion of the road is mostly single-carriageway, however there are intermittent short sections of dual carriageway from Perth to Birnam, Pitlochry to Killiecrankie, south of Drumochter Summit, Slochd Summit to Tomatin and south of Inverness as well as shorter three lane overtaking sections to reduce frustration and accidents.
 All the towns on this section of the route have now been bypassed.